 In 2004 Sam and his family relocated to the North Coast of New South Wales and established Zaher Architects in the inspiring hinterland of Byron Bay, giving Sam an opportunity to be of service to the people of the region.

 Sam and his clients often pair timeless beautiful bold design with the latest advancements in environmental innovation.
 The result is a living experience that is luxurious and that won’t cost the earth.

 Mercedes Mambort studied Bachelor Degree and Masters Architecture at R.M.I.T, one the world’s top design-oriented architecture schools, as well overseas study in Vienna and Italy.
-Over the last 12 years Mercedes has worked for some of Australia’s most highly regarded architecture firms, as well as exhibiting at international architecture exhibitions, teaching at Monash University and sitting on the Victorian Chapter Council at the Australian Institute of Architects, as the EmAGN graduate representative.
+Over the last 12 years Mercedes has worked for some of Australia’s most highly regarded architecture firms, as well as exhibiting at international architecture exhibitions, including the 2012 Venice Biennale of Architecture, teaching at Monash University and sitting on the Victorian Chapter Council at the Australian Institute of Architects, as the EmAGN graduate representative.
 In 2016 Mercedes sought a sea change, opting for a more balanced lifestyle in the Byron Shire.
 She brings fresh eyes, new perspectives and a level of technical skills beyond architecture that is enhancing the Zaher offering.

 We believe in beautiful spaces, where light, the landscape and the environment enhances people’s lives and adds value to their investment.

 Our ecological concerns extend beyond energy use, we aim to provide architecture that last and adapts well to the harsh Australian climate.